Solving Homotopy Domain Equations: Homotopy Domain Equation on

-Note that every higher homotopy $\lambda$-model is a homotopic $\lambda$-model as defined in \cite{Martinez} and \cite{MartinezHoDT}, which only captures information up to dimension 2 (for equivalences (2-paths) of 1-paths between points).
-While the higher homotopy $\lambda$-models have no dimensional limit to capture relevant information, and therefore, they can generate a richer higher $\lambda$-calculus theory.
+Note that every non-trivial homotopy $\lambda$-model is a homotopic $\lambda$-model as defined in \cite{Martinez} and \cite{MartinezHoDT}, which only captures information up to dimension 2 (for equivalences (2-paths) of 1-paths between points).
+While the non-trivial homotopy $\lambda$-models have no dimensional limit to capture relevant information, and therefore, those can generate a richer higher $\lambda$-calculus theory.

-\begin{ejem} Given the split Kan complexes $B_0$, $D_0$ and $E_0$ of the Examples \ref{Example1}, \ref{Example2} and \ref{Example3} respectively.
-Starting from the diagonal projection as the initial projection pair, these initial objects will generate the respective split Kan complexes $B$, $D$ and $E$ in $Fix(F)$.
-One can see that the higher homotopy $\lambda$-model $E$ has more information than the homotopic $\lambda$-models $B$ and $D$. \end{ejem}
+\begin{ejem} Given the non-trivial Kan complexes $B_0$, $D_0$ and $E_0$ of the Examples \ref{Example1}, \ref{Example2} and \ref{Example3} respectively.
+Starting from the diagonal projection as the initial projection pair, these initial objects will generate the respective non-trivial Kan complexes $B$, $D$ and $E$ in $Fix(F)$.
+One can see that the non-trivial homotopy $\lambda$-model $E$ has more information than the homotopic $\lambda$-models $B$ and $D$. \end{ejem}